robmuh/robmuh.github.com/_posts/2014-10-16-ulterior-motives.markdown

 Recently I was reminded why I have always been about teaching particularly school-age kids programming through their love of games, not just to make games.
-In fact, I hope they never code games in their lives after leaving SkilStak unless it is for fun with their family and friends to teach them coding as well.
+In fact, I'd be fine if they never code games in their lives after leaving SkilStak thought I'd hope they still would for fun with their family and friends to teach them coding, typing, chemistry or whatever.

 ### Gamers Suck, and Not Just the Noobs

 All too often I encounter the worst gamer personification &mdash;
 especially online behind their cloak of anonymity.
-These guys (and gals) are illiterate, foul-mouthed, overweight, assholes who couldn't use a semicolon properly to save their lives.
+These guys (and gals) are illiterate, foul-mouthed, self-entitled assholes who couldn't use a semicolon properly to save their lives.
 If you are one, well, I'm not sorry I said so.
 (Now go read a book.)
 If you aren't, then I'm sorry you had to read the sorry cynical side of my personality.
+I swear I'm a happy guy.
+I really am.

 I know it's not culturally correct to call-out this negative generalization about gamers &mdash; especially today when just about